 Later in 2007, the task force organized the inaugural invitation-only Diversity Summit pre-conference to the FPA Annual Conference.

 In 2008, the task force established the Diversity Scholarship.
-The next year, it officially became the FPA Diversity Committee, chaired today by Charles Adi, CFP®, and later in 2009 created and adopted the FPA Diversity Statement.
+The next year, it officially became the FPA Diversity Committee, chaired today by Charles Adi, CFP® professional, and later in 2009 created and adopted the FPA Diversity Statement.

 Turner grew up in the FPA, she said, being a member before FPA was FPA (back before the merger).
 Turner recalled during her time at FPA Residency in Denver, the late Dick Wagner came up to her and asked, “Where are the rest of the people who look like you?”